wangrandk/terraform-databricks-examples/examples/adb-unity-catalog-basic-demo/readme.md

 And you might have different AAD group names than the ones used in this example.
 Therefore, please also change value for `aad_groups` variable in `terraform.tfvars` file. _Make sure you create the desired user groups and add user/service principal members to them in AAD before running this template._

 _Note:_ We have used `account_unity_admin` group as metastore admin, workspace admin and owner of unity catalog objects.
 It would be better that you create an AAD group with the same name for admins.
 Otherwise, you would need to update the `main.tf` files as they use this group name as filter value while applying the permissions and ownerships.
 Similarly, `data_engineer`, `data_analyst`, and `data_scientist` AAD group names are also used in the `main.tf` file at root level to grant permissions to catalog and schema, so if you use different AAD group names then don't forget to make changes in the template accordingly.

 And now you can run the following terraform command to deploy unity catalog setup:

 1. `terraform init`
 2. `terraform validate`
-3. `terraform apply -target=module.metastore_and_users`
+3. terraform apply "-target=module.metastore_and_users" -auto-approve
 4. `terraform apply`

 _Note:_ We need to run terraform apply into 2 part here because to add users to their group membership, will need to dynamically pull the members of each group into a for_each loop and recent version of Terraform don't allow to use values derived from resource attributes that cannot be determined until apply.
 Therefore, as a work-around we just run the target module (metastore_and_users) to first deploy metastore, users and groups and then we run a separate terraform apply to deploy remaining resources including the user to group membership.
 With a CI/CD in place we can easily automate these commands in required order.